kuvivek/drivingTheoryInGermany/README.md

 440. While driving in a tunnel you were forced to bring your vehicle to a halt due to a fire.
 What should you do now?
 ✅ I trigger the fire alarm at the emergency call point
 ✅ I extinguish the fire as best I can
-❌I lock my vehicle
+❌ I lock my vehicle
 **Comment**:  If your vehicle catches fire in the tunnel, stop the vehicle with hazard warning lights flashing and trigger the fire alarm at the
 emergency call station.
 If possible, extinguish the fire yourself, e.g. with a fire extinguisher from the emergency call station.
 Do not
 lock the vehicle, leave the ignition key in the ignition.

 441. As a basic rule, what lights of a motor vehicle must be turned on when driving in darkness?
-❌The driving beam
+❌ The driving beam
 ✅ The dipped headlight
-❌Only the parking light
+❌ Only the parking light
 **Comment**:  STANDING lights alone are not sufficient for DRIVING in the dark, as the name suggests.
 To be able to see and be seen in the dark,
 you have to switch on the low beam.

 442. When driving, what can cause you to miss warning signals?
-❌Driving at a low engine speed
+❌ Driving at a low engine speed
 ✅ Listening to loud music
 ✅ Becoming distracting during a telephone call
 **Comment**:  Drivers are responsible for ensuring that they can hear relevant traffic signals at all times.
-Loud music or intensive phone calls
+Loud music or
-can lead to the siren or other warning signals being ignored, for example.
-This does not include driving at low engine speed, as the engine
+intensive phone calls can lead to the siren or other warning signals being ignored, for example.
+This does not include
-is comparatively quiet in the low speed range.
+driving at low engine speed, as the engine is comparatively quiet in the low speed range.

 443. What must you do now?
 I continue driving on my lane
 ✅ as far to the right as possible
-❌as far to the left as possible
+❌ as far to the left as possible
-❌in the centre
+❌ in the centre
 **Comment**:  Traffic jam on the 3-lane highway.
 I switch on the hazard warning lights.
-An emergency vehicle is approaching from behind
+An emergency vehicle is approaching from
-(rear-view mirror).
-The vehicles in the two left-hand lanes have to form an emergency lane, so I have to drive as far to the right as possible!
+behind (rear-view mirror).
+The vehicles in the two left-hand lanes have to form an emergency lane, so I have to drive as far to
+the right as possible!
 TIP: Watch the movie again and pay attention to slowing down and hazard lights!

 444. What should you do in this kind of visibility?
 (Main beam light on by the oncoming traffic)
-❌I switch on my main beam lights
+❌ I switch on my main beam lights
 ✅ I keep towards the right-hand edge of the carriageway
 ✅ I reduce my speed
 **Comment**:  If an oncoming vehicle dazzles me, I don't look at its headlights, but look to the right-hand side of the road.
 If necessary, I slow down.